Sunday 18th April 2021

 Saturday 17th October 2020

 From the car I walked down to the beach, it was clear that there was a passage of finches.
 Along with Linnets, Goldfinches and a smaller numbers of Chaffinches I recorded at least 100 Lesser Redpoll and 50 Siskin all flying east.
 A group of seven Lesser Redpoll settled in a birch tree allowing me some extended telescope views.
 The Lesser Redpoll count is probably a record for the site.
-Graham Giddens trapped and ringed Lesser Redpolls here for the first time and the birds included individuals from Derbyshire and Lincolnshire.
+Graham Giddens trapped and ringed Lesser Redpolls here this week for the first time and the birds included individuals from Derbyshire and Lincolnshire.
 House Martins and Swallows were also heading east, at least 50 of each.

 Bird of the day was an early Black-throated Diver, probably a juvenile, which I watched from the beach gate as it drifted east on the tide.
 The full breasted profile, horizontal dagger-like bill and greyish head and neck sides were obvious.
 Red-throated Diver is a slighter bird, paler necked and usually holds its bill up tilted.
 Great Northern Diver shows a blacker head and neck with a dark half collar and it’s head is lumpier often with a white surround to the eye.
 Perhaps the most striking and diagnostic feature, however, was the isolated white rear flank patch which was visible throughout.
 This is the rarest diver to occur in Hampshire and this record is the 2nd earliest Black-throated Diver to have been seen in Hampshire in nearly 30 years.